Clive Myrie

-Clive Augustus Myrie (born 25 August 1964) is a British journalist, newsreader and presenter for the BBC.
+Clive Augustus Myrie (born 25 August 1964) is a British journalist, newsreader and chief presenter for the BBC.
 He is one of the channel's chief news presenters and correspondents, as well as its election results presenter.
 Since August 2021, he has been the host of the long-running BBC quiz shows Mastermind and Celebrity Mastermind.

 In 2024, Myrie was named Chancellor of the University of the Arts London.

 Early life

-Clive Augustus Myrie was born on 25 August 1964 in Farnworth, Bolton, Lancashire, England, to Jamaican immigrant parents, who came to the United Kingdom in the 1960s.
+Clive Augustus Myrie was born on 25 August 1964 in Farnworth, Lancashire, England, to Jamaican immigrant parents, who came to the United Kingdom in the 1960s.
 He is one of seven children.
 His uncle Cecil was a munitions driver in the Royal Air Force during the war.
 His mother was a seamstress who worked for Mary Quant, while his father Norris was a factory worker who made car batteries and carpets.
-His parents later divorced, and his father returned to Jamaica following his retirement.

 Myrie was educated at Hayward Grammar School in the Great Lever area of Bolton, followed by Bolton Sixth Form College, where he completed his A-levels.
 He graduated from the University of Sussex with a Bachelor of Laws degree in 1985.

 Career

 Myrie joined the BBC in 1987 as a trainee local radio reporter, on the Corporation's graduate journalism programme.
-His first assignment was as a reporter for Radio Bristol in 1988, returning to the BBC after a year with Independent Radio News.
-He then reported for Points West, and latterly BBC Television and Radio News.
+His first assignment was as a reporter for BBC Radio Bristol in 1988, returning to the BBC after a year with Independent Radio News.
+He then reported for Points West and, later, BBC Television and Radio News.

 In 1996, he became a BBC foreign correspondent and has since reported from more than 90 countries.
 He initially became the BBC's Tokyo correspondent, and was then the Los Angeles correspondent from 1997 to 1999.
 He was appointed BBC Asia Correspondent in 2002 and was Paris correspondent from 2006 to 2007.
 His career has encompassed major stories such as the impeachment of U.S. President Bill Clinton, and wars in Kosovo, Afghanistan and Iraq.
 During the invasion of Iraq by coalition forces in March 2003, Myrie was an embedded correspondent with 40 Commando Royal Marines, joining them initially on HMS Ocean and subsequently during operations on the Al-Faw Peninsula.
 Due to the danger this particular assignment posed, Myrie had to write a "goodbye" letter to his family, in case of his death.

 After latterly serving as Europe correspondent based in Brussels, he was appointed a presenter on the BBC News Channel in April 2009, replacing the retired Chris Lowe.
 Since joining BBC News, Myrie has presented the BBC Weekend News and weekend editions of BBC News at Ten and BBC Breakfast, both on BBC One.
 In June 2014, he began presenting weekday bulletins on BBC One.

-In September 2010, Myrie broke the story that ETA had declared a unilateral ceasefire after he met an ETA operative in Paris, who handed over a tape of the organisation's leaders making the declaration.
+In September 2010, Myrie broke the story that the Basque separatist group ETA had declared a unilateral ceasefire after he met an ETA operative in Paris, who handed over a tape of the organisation's leaders making the declaration.